3Hren/blackhole/README.md

 To gain maximum speed at the tree construction no filtering occurs, so this formatter by default allows duplicated keys, which means invalid JSON tree (but most of parsers are fine with it).
 If you are really required to deal with unique keys, you can enable `unique` option, but it involves heap allocation and may slow down formatting.

-Also formatter allows to automatically append a newline character at the end of the tree, which is strangely required by some consumers, like logstash.
+Also, formatter allows to automatically append a newline character at the end of the tree, which is strangely required by some consumers, like logstash.

 Note, that JSON formatter formats the tree using compact style without excess spaces, tabs etc.